paigeweber13/fine-hardware-visualization/README.md

      - [ ] instruction decoding: can you decode instructions quickly enough?
      - [ ] micro-instruction retiring: can you fetch instructions quickly enough?
+ - [ ] improve software engineering
+   - [ ] typedef long names in performance_monitor
+   - [ ] fhv.cpp: split up cairo stuff hierarchically
+     - [ ] separate functions for different parts of diagram
+     - [ ] cairo_save/cairo_restore operate as a stack machine: you can
+           save/restore in a nested manner
  - [ ] explore how well fhv works with other kernels and codebases
    - [ ] consider standard benchmarks
    - [ ] Dr. Saule may be able to throw together some software that